AutoRABIT Knowledge Base

 Make sure you:

-• Have a licensed, latest version of CodeScan plugin to get started (more info).
+Have a licensed version (no trial available) of the latest CodeScan plugin to get started (more info).

-• Install the Java Runtime (JRE) 11 version or later.
+Install Java Runtime (JRE) 17 version or later.

-CodeScan plugin is designed to work with a single VS Code window at a time.
-Using CodeScan plugin with multiple VS Code windows open may give unexpected results.
+Note: CodeScan plugin is designed to work with a single VS Code window at a time.
+Using the CodeScan plugin while having multiple VS Code windows open may give unexpected results.

 Follow the installation instructions for the CodeScan extension and bind the extension to your CodeScan server.